linq2db/linq2db/packages/Oracle.ManagedDataAccess.12.1.24160419/readme.txt

 1. Un-GAC and un-configure any existing assembly (i.e. Oracle.ManagedDataAccess.dll) and policy DLL (i.e. Policy.4.121.Oracle.ManagedDataAccess.dll) for the ODP.NET, Managed Driver, version 12.1.0.2
 that exist in the GAC.
+Remove all references of Oracle.ManagedDataAccess from machine.config file, if any exists.

 2. In Visual Studio 2010, 2012, 2013, or 2015 open NuGet Package Manager from an existing Visual Studio project.